 In recognition of his achievements, Mr. Caffarelli has been awarded the top “AV” rating by LexisNexis’ Martindale-Hubbell since 2008, one of the oldest and most respected peer-review based rating services for attorneys.
 According to Martindale-Hubbell, the attainment of an “AV” rating is “a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence.”
 Mr. Caffarelli also has been rated “superb,” a perfect 10 out of 10 on a numerical scale, by Avvo.
 Avvo is an online attorney rating service with an algorithm based upon an objective mathematical model.
 In 2010, Mr. Caffarelli was one of the very few plaintiffs’ employment lawyers to be named a “Rising Star” by Super Lawyers Magazine.
 The following year, in 2011, he was named an “Illinois Super Lawyer,” and has continued to be named a Super Lawyer each year since then.
 Mr. Caffarelli has also been quoted and recognized as an employment law expert by the national media, including the Wall Street Journal, the New York Times online, Univision Chicago, and Telemundo.

 Mr. Caffarelli has served on the Board of Directors for the Illinois chapter of the National Employment Lawyers’ Association, as well as the Hispanic Lawyers’ Association of Illinois.
-In 2014 Chief Judge Ruben Castillo appointed him to the Pro Bono Advisory Committee for the Unites States District Court for the Northern District of Illinois, and from 2013-2016, Mr. Caffarelli was named to the Board of Directors of Centro de los Derechos del Migrante, Inc. (“CDM”), an organization that supports and defends the rights of Mexico-based migrant workers.
+In 2014 Chief Judge Ruben Castillo appointed Mr. Caffarelli to the Pro Bono Advisory Committee for the Unites States District Court for the Northern District of Illinois, and in 2018 U.S. Senators Dick Durbin and Tammy Duckworth appointed him to a joint screening committee whose task is to review and vet District Court candidates and advise the Senators regarding the candidates’ qualifications and fitness for the position.
+From 2013-2016, Mr. Caffarelli was on the Board of Directors of Centro de los Derechos del Migrante, Inc. (“CDM”), an organization that supports and defends the rights of Mexico-based migrant workers.
 In 2016, Mr. Caffarelli joined the Board of Directors for Latinos Progresando, a Chicago-based organization that serves immigrants with the highest quality, low-cost legal immigration services, community education and engagement, and advocacy/organizing around policy that affects immigrants.
-And since 2005, Mr. Caffarelli has provided pro bono services on behalf of indigent workers through ARISE-Chicago, and has served on its Legal Advisory Board.
+And since 2005, Mr. Caffarelli has provided pro bono services on behalf of indigent workers through ARISE-Chicago, and has served on the ARISE Legal Advisory Board.

 Mr. Caffarelli received a B.A. from the University of Michigan in Ann Arbor, with a double major of History and Spanish Literature, and was awarded a Juris Doctor from the University of Minnesota Law School, where he served as Note & Comment Editor of the prestigious Minnesota Law Review, which was recently ranked among the ten most cited law journals in the United States.
 During that time, he authored an article on criminal asset forfeitures, which subsequently was one of the few student articles accepted for publication.
 In 1995, he served as an intern for the Honorable Judge Michael Davis of the United States District Court for the District of Minnesota.
 Since graduation, Mr. Caffarelli has been admitted to practice law before the Seventh Circuit Court of Appeals, the United States District Court for the Northern District of Illinois, the Illinois Supreme Court, and the trial bar of the Northern District of Illinois.
 In 2005, Mr. Caffarelli honed his trial skills by participating in the National Institute for Trial Advocacy’s Midwest Regional Workshop in St. Paul, Minnesota.